Powered by Coverage.com (NPN: 19966249)

 While you can receive coverage for roof damage from covered perils, it’s a good idea to try to prevent roof damage from happening in the first place.
 Consider these tips.

-• Get your roof checked regularly.
+- Get your roof checked regularly.
 Hire a professional to inspect your roof and recommend repairs on a regular basis, such as annually or every other year.
-They can let you know if the roof needs repairs or replacement before catastrophe.
+They can let you know if the roof needs repairs or replacement before a catastrophe.

-• Perform maintenance.
-The best roof for insurance is usually one that is well maintained.
-Based on the results of the roof inspection, take necessary action such as replacing broken shingles or any other needed maintenance.
+- Perform maintenance.
+The best roof for insurance is usually one that is well-maintained.
+Based on the results of the roof inspection, take necessary action, which could include replacing broken shingles or any other needed maintenance.